neurite/debian-setup/docs/0600-bootstrap.md

 ### Common Dev Packages

-Please check out [the dev bootstrap script](https://github.com/neurite/debian-setup/blob/master/scripts/dev-bootstrap.sh) for the packages.
-You can run the script directly,
+Please check out [the dev bootstrap script](https://github.com/neurite/debian-setup/blob/master/scripts/dev-bootstrap.sh) for the list of packages.

+You can run the script directly to install the packages,

 1. Install git `sudo apt-get install git`
 2. Clone [this repository](https://github.com/neurite/debian-setup.git)